 PY005 5-Axis Translation Stage for Alignment

-These pinhole wheels are chrome-plated fused silica disks with 16 lithographically etched pinholes ranging from Ø25 µm to Ø2 mm.
+These pinhole wheels are fused silica disks chrome-plated on one side with 16 lithographically etched pinholes ranging from Ø25 µm to Ø2 mm.
 The radially positioned pinholes enable a user to test multiple pinhole sizes within their experiment and requires only minor alignment after each rotation.
 Two versions are available; the unmounted wheel itself (Item # PWH16) and a version that includes an assembly for post mounting (Item # PHWM16).
 Additionally, Thorlabs offers a motorized pinhole wheel (Item # MPH16) designed for confocal microscopy systems.

 The Ø2.00" (Ø50.8 mm), 0.02" (0.5 mm) thick disks are manufactured using photolithography; therefore, the pinholes are formed from the transparent substrate material where the chrome plating has been chemically etched away.
 Both sides of the wheel are AR coated for 350 - 700 nm (Ravg < 0.5%) to increase transmission through the wheel.
 The Delrin®* inner disc is engraved with the pinhole sizes and alignment marks that point towards the pinholes.
 See the table below and the diagram above to the right for pinhole sizes and positions.